Skip to Main Content

 Recertify annually to stay on track for forgiveness

 Recertification ensures you pay the correct amount based on income and family status.
-If you fail to recertify by the deadline, you'll be placed back on a different plan, which may cause your monthly payments to increase.
+If you fail to recertify by the deadline, you'll be placed back on a different plan, which may increase your monthly payments.

 Once you've made your final qualifying payment, any remaining balance on your student loans is eligible for forgiveness.